Free Website Content - Innovative Business Use of RSS as

 RSS news aggregators were initially designed to receive

-RSS, developers of RSS readers are struggling to release
+for RSS, developers of RSS readers are struggling to

-new versions that support the enclosures businesses are
+release new versions that support the enclosures businesses

-added support for every type of enclosure in their latest
+recently added support for every type of enclosure in

 About the Author: